 DIVORCE AND PROPERTY DIVISIONS

-At the Law Offices of Michael J. Vergis, we represent clients in family law matters such as child custody, child support, and divorce and property divisions.
+At the Law Offices of Michael J. Vergis, our family law attorneys represent clients in family law matters such as child custody, child support, and divorce and property divisions.
 A lot rides on family law issues, as legal decisions will significantly affect everyone involved.
 As such, there is a lot to consider when handling any of these matters.

 Bossier City divorce lawyer Michael Vergis understands the delicate nature of divorce and property divisions.
 It can require heavy litigation and mediation to protect your assets and ensure you receive a fair distribution of property.
-If you are in the process of divorce and need assistance in your property division case, contact our offices today to see how we can help you.
+If you are in the process of divorce and need legal guidance in your property division case, contact our Bossier City lawyers today to see how we can help you.

 Bossier Divorce Lawyer